patelneelj/Docker-HelloWorld/README.md

 # docker-helloworld

-A simple helloworld app for docker

-A simple nginx helloworld application that helps you learn docker image pulls.
-Runs on port :80
+A simple helloworld app for docker which runs on port :80

 To pull this image:
 ```